-- surfaces adjacent to special system controls and drains shall be water-resistant. - 12.
+- in housekeeping rooms or user storage spaces.
+Wall surfaces adjacent to special system controls and drains shall be water-resistant. - 12.
 Where roof standpipe flow testing requires a fire department pumper truck, testing shall be included in the Contractor's Scope of Work. - 13.
 Fire pump rooms shall be located on an exterior wall with a door to the outside.
 The room shall be dedicated to fire protection equipment, without penetrations for non-related services.
 Ventilation and freeze protection is required.
 The fire pump controller shall be located directly adjacent to the exterior room door for direct access to the emergency disconnect.
 Fire pumps (where installed) shall be electric drive, with a remote annunciator capable of monitoring all points required by NFPA 20.
-They will be located in proximity to the fire alarm control panels. adjacent to a Fire Department-accessible exit, and in a common area of the building.
+They will be located in proximity to the fire alarm control panels, adjacent to a Fire Department-accessible exit, and in a common area of the building.
 The pumps shall be tested in accordance with NFPA 20 and witnessed by the Authority Having Jurisdiction.
 Backup fire alarm systems monitoring the pump controller dry contacts shall be provided where possible.
 Monitoring may also be achieved utilizing the building fire alarm system where available.
 Trouble and supervisory conditions with the pump must be reflected remotely. - 14.
 The installing Contractor shall have a minimum of five years work experience installing systems with similar size and components.
 Where specialty items are used, additional certificates showing manufacturer training are required. - 15.
 All materials shall be manufacturer's standard, new equipment, free from defects, and listed. - 16.
 All new and renovated piping for fire protection systems shall be rigid metal pipe.
-Non-metallic tubing and "flex"-type connections are prohibited except for sprinkler head supply lines which may be flexible braided metal hose with properly installed anchoring brackets.
+Non-metallic tubing and "flex"- type connections are prohibited except for sprinkler head supply lines which may be flexible braided metal hose with properly installed anchoring brackets.

 - 17. Butterfly valves are not permitted in any portion of the fire suppression system, under or above ground.
 All lines two inches or larger shall have open stem and yolk (OS&Y) -type valves, with tamper switches and flow switches. - 18.
 Any fire suppression system shall have dedicated, metered, backflow preventers with freeze protection. - 19.
 All system control valves, including backflow preventers on fire protection system supply mains and PIV, shall be monitored by the building fire alarm system.
 Valves (including backflow and PIV) located outside or in common building areas shall be chained and locked with a Master #2425. - 20.
-All exposed fire suppression piping in finished areas shall be specified with: - a finish consistent with the area, including painted risers in stairwells - chrome finish on the full FDC and ring - red paint on the backflow preventer and PIV - concrete pads for yard equipment with bollards - 21.
-The test header's finish should match the FDC or building wall as appropriate for the location. - 22.
-All gauges shall be new and permanently labeled with the date of installation. - 23.
+An approved means of access shall be provided to all controls, cabinets, equipment, valves, and similar serviceable items hidden above ceillings and in concealed spaces.
+The item shall be shall be identified by permanently applied printed labels at the point of access with letters not less than 0.5" in height where required by code and reasonably legible from adjacent grade access.
+Verify style of label preferred with the project manager for aesthetic applications. - 21.
+All exposed fire suppression piping in finished areas shall be specified with: - a finish consistent with the area, including painted risers in stairwells - · chrome finish on the full FDC and ring - red paint on the backflow preventer and PIV - concrete pads for yard equipment with bollards - 22.
+The test header's finish should match the FDC or building wall as appropriate for the location. - 23.
+All gauges shall be new and permanently labeled with the date of installation. - 24.
 Automatic sprinkler heads shall be standard, automatic closed type.
 Temperature ratings of fusible links shall be in accordance with NFPA 13 unless a special application is requested.